svnoak/Open-Labs-HTML-CSS/README.md

 ## Questions

-I am not here to answer any questions, check out Google and come to the Open Labs :)
+I am not here to answer any questions, check out Google and come to the Open Labs or ask in Discord/Facebook :)